 Taking reasonable maintenance action

-To take reasonable maintenance action the individual generally needs to do one of the following:
+To take reasonable maintenance action, an individual generally needs to do one of the following:

-- take reasonable action to change from being the payer under a child support agreement to being the child support payee for a child whom the individual has more than 65% care.
+• take reasonable action to change from being the payer under a child support agreement to being the payee for a child whom the individual has more than 65% care.

 Where the paying parent is overseas and in a reciprocating jurisdiction, the individual will generally be able to apply for a child support assessment.
-However, in some circumstances it may be appropriate for the individual to obtain maintenance from the overseas jurisdiction and this may satisfy the MAT, depending on the circumstances of the case.
+However, in some circumstances it may be appropriate for the individual to obtain maintenance from the overseas jurisdiction, which may satisfy the MAT, depending on the circumstances of the case.
 For more information see topic 3.1.5.80.

 Policy reference: FA Guide 3.1.5.40 Maintenance action in progress, 3.1.5.50 Reasonable maintenance action completed - Child Support collect, 3.1.5.55 Reasonable maintenance action completed - private collect, 3.1.5.80 Payer is overseas, 3.1.5.90 Maintenance action test reviews, 3.1.5.100 Role of the ISO & social worker